L271828R/rand/README.md

 # rand.py a /dev/random clone

 This is an attempt to create a random number generator.
-It creates a sha256 utf-8 with bytes in the whole range from 0 to 255 in hexadecimal digits.
+It creates a sha256 utf-8 in hexadecimal digits.

 ## getting started